jestjs/jest/docs/Configuration.md

 }
 ```

-Note: the defaultResolver passed as an option is the Jest default resolver which might be useful when you write your custom one.
-It takes the same arguments as your custom one, e.g. `(request, options)` and returns a string for sync resolvers and a promise for async resolvers.
+Note: the `defaultResolver` passed as an option is the Jest default resolver which might be useful when you write your custom one.
+It takes the same arguments as your custom synchronous one, e.g. `(request, options)` and returns a string or throws.

 For example, if you want to respect Browserify's [`"browser"` field](https://github.com/browserify/browserify-handbook/blob/master/readme.markdown#browser-field), you can use the following configuration: